SAFE: Improving LLM Systems using Sentence-Level In-generation Attribution: Background and Related Work

 \subsection{Attribution in LLMs}

 Attribution can be broadly split into two categories based on when the source information is accessed: at training or inference time.
-While training-time attribution has been explored~\cite{trainatt3,trainatt1,trainatt2}, this work is focused only on inference-time attribution, i.e., RAG.
+While training-time attribution has been explored~\citep{trainatt3,trainatt1,trainatt2}, this work is focused only on inference-time attribution, i.e., RAG.
 The increasing need for reliable attribution has made "Attribution in LLMs" an increasingly popular research area, with several methods surveyed by \citet{Li23}.
 Following this survey, we broadly categorize attribution into three categories:

 \textbf{Model-driven attribution:} The model uses its internal knowledge to answer questions and provide sources.
-Since the sources are generated, they are often hallucinations themselves~\cite{mda1}, making this approach not reliable;
+Since the sources are generated, they are often hallucinations themselves~\citep{mda1}, making this approach not reliable;

-\textbf{RAG:} Using RAG~\cite{selfrag,trustbio,rag,toolformer,radhakrishnan2024}, before generating an answer, the algorithm uses the input query to retrieve information from an external source and integrates it into the query.
-With this step, the answer will be based in both the model's internal knowledge and the retrieved information.
-While theoretically speaking, the answer can be attributed back to the source, the internal knowledge of the LLM may conflict with the external knowledge, resulting in a hallucinated answer~\cite{Xie24}.
+\textbf{RAG:} Using RAG~\citep{rag,toolformer,selfrag,trustbio,radhakrishnan2024}, before generating an answer, the algorithm uses the input query to retrieve information from an external source and integrates it into the query.
+With this step, the answer will be based on both the model's internal knowledge and the retrieved information.
+While theoretically speaking, the answer can be attributed back to the RAGged document, the internal knowledge of the LLM may conflict with the external knowledge, resulting in a hallucinated answer~\citep{Xie24}.
 As a consequence, the answer does not match the referenced documents;

 \textbf{Post-generation Attribution:} The answer is generated using the model's internal knowledge or using RAG.
-After generation, it uses an information retrieval algorithm to fetch external references that back the generated answer~\cite{webgpt,webcpm};
+After generation, it uses an information retrieval algorithm to fetch external references that back the generated answer~\citep{webgpt,webcpm}.
+SAFE fits into this category since, although it uses a RAG approach to generate text, attribution is done after generating each sentence, verifying whether or not its generation was based on the document.